Setting up quotas

 For bring your own respondents and email campaigns, you can limit the number of respondents entering your survey using the Autopause function by following these simple steps.

-- Click the button on the bottom-right of your screen.
+• Click the Save Changes button on the bottom-right of your screen.

-Method 4: Add quotas based on answer choices
+Method 5: Add quotas based on answers in multiple-choice and dropdown questions

 You can set quotas based on answers to multiple choice and dropdown menu questions by following these steps: